 Shared Hosting is very similar to living in an Apartment Complex.
 All residents are in the same location and must share the available resources with everyone including the pool, parking lot, and playground.
 In shared hosting, all accounts must share the available resources with all the other accounts on the server.
 These include CPU time, memory, and disk space.
 Our System Administrators monitor all of our shared servers 24/7.

-VPS Hosting includes our 4GB, 6GB, and 8GB plans and is similar to owning a Condo.
+Managed VPS Hosting includes our VPS 2GB RAM, VPS 4GB RAM, VPS 6GB RAM, and VPS 8GB RAM plans and is similar to owning a Condo.
 While you still share things on the property, you are ultimately responsible for maintaining your own property and repairs inside the condo.
 There are also significantly fewer residents per building.

-On a Virtual Private Server, not all resources are shared.
+On a Virtual Private Server (VPS), not all resources are shared.
 The overall CPU time and memory are shared across all accounts on the machine, but at the same time, portions of those resources are always dedicated to each account.
 This allows for more power and flexibility than being on a shared account.
-(Click here to download a PDF with more information.)

-- A Growing family: If your family grows more than what your apartment can handle, then it may be time to upgrade.
-In shared hosting, if your website becomes popular, you may need to upgrade to VPS Hosting for more CPU and Memory for your account.
+- A growing family: If your family grows more than what your apartment can handle, then it may be time to upgrade.
+In Shared Hosting, if your website becomes popular, you may need to upgrade to Managed VPS Hosting for more CPU and Memory for your account.
 This will allow you to handle all the new traffic coming to your site.

-- Customizations: If you love the color red and want to paint your walls red, you may not have permission to paint any walls if you live in an apartment.
+- Customizations: If you love the color red and want to paint your walls red, you may not have permission to in an apartment.
 Moving up to a Condo gives you more ownership of your space, allowing you to paint and decorate however you choose.
-If you require software that is not available in Shared Hosting, upgrading to VPS hosting will allow you to install any software that you would like!
+If you require software that is not available in Shared Hosting, upgrading to Managed VPS Hosting will allow you to install any software that you would like!